pendy05/vDiveR_RShiny/README.md

 - R/: consists of R functions embedded as part of vDiveR
 - R-individual-scripts/: consists of individual R scripts used for producing plots and table in vDiveR (Note: similar content as R/ but if you would like to access the R functions independently without using the vDiveR web server, please refer to scripts in this folder!)

+## Documentation

+The vDiveR documentation is available [here](https://vdiver-manual.readthedocs.io/en/latest/)!

 ## Bug or Questions

 Please leave a message on our [GitHub Issues](https://github.com/pendy05/vDiveR/issues) or contact Asif M. Khan (asif@perdanauniversity.edu.my).

 ## Authors